jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   - **applicable date** means 9 October 2025
   - **building consent** has the same meaning as set out in section 7(1) of the Building Act 2004
   - **Plan Change 78** has the same meaning as set out in clause 1 of Schedule 3C.

+### 66 Temporary exemption from requirements of National Policy Statement on Urban Development 2020
+(1) Auckland Council is exempt from compliance with the requirements of the following provisions of the National Policy Statement on Urban Development 2020:
+  (a) clause 3.10(2) (assessing demand and development capacity under a Housing and Business Development Capacity Assessment):
+  (b) clause 3.12(1) (preparation of a Future Development Strategy):
+  (c) clause 3.16 (review of a Future Development Strategy):
+  (d) clause 3.19(1) (obligation to prepare a Housing and Business Development Capacity Assessment).
+(2) The exemption from compliance with those requirements granted by subclause (1) expires on the sooner of the following:
+  (a) the date on which a new or updated national policy statement directs those requirements to recommence:
+  (b) in time to inform Auckland Council’s 2030–2040 long-term plan, but no later than the close of the third consecutive year to which its next long-term plan (2027–2037) relates.

 ### 1 Title
 (1) This Act is the Resource Management Amendment Act 2003.